Creating a new business hub and social space for University of Hertfordshire

 - Dedicated business incubation area

-The hub will be made up of a ground floor social space, with formal and informal areas to encourage collaboration and communication between students, staff and the business community and a new learning space for students, including degree apprentices and MBA students.
+The hub will is made up of a ground floor social space, with formal and informal areas to encourage collaboration and communication between students, staff and the business community and a new learning space for students, including degree apprentices and MBA students.

 Ian Grimes, assistant director of estates, University of Hertfordshire said:

 “There is now a real team spirit behind the relationship and it’s great to see everyone getting along so well!
 Everything has gone so well with the Business and Social Hub, you should be very proud of the Willmott Dixon team, and their efforts to deliver an excellent project for the University.
 I look forward to developing this further with sports science project.”